L-Theanine for Sleep: Benefits, Dosage, Risks & More

 You can find theanine in some foods and beverages, like many different types of tea leaves and mushrooms, though most people who use it supplementally use it in capsule form.

 There’s plenty of debate about how L-theanine may help to improve sleep.
-We’ll look at some of the main research below, but first, let’s cover all of the main theories behind these sleep-supporting effects.
+We’ll look at some of the main research below, but first let’s cover all of the main theories behind these sleep supporting effects.

 L-theanine has been shown to promote relaxation by increasing alpha waves in the brain, which are associated with a state of relaxation and alertness.
 This calming effect can help to ease feelings of anxiety and promote restful sleep.

-This interaction may allow L-theanine to help reduce the amount of time it takes to fall asleep and improve the quality of sleep, leading to you feeling more refreshed the next day.
+Furthermore, l-theanine has been found to promote deeper, more restful sleep, potentially because of its positive impact on GABA levels, a neurotransmitter that promotes relaxation.
+In fact, this interaction may allow L-theanine to help to reduce the amount of time it takes to fall asleep and improve the quality of sleep, leading to you feeling more refreshed the next day.

+L-theanine may also benefit sleep by improving overall mood and well-being.
+Poor sleep can lead to feelings of irritability, low mood, and fatigue during the day.
 By promoting deeper, more restful sleep, l-theanine can help to improve overall mood and reduce feelings of fatigue, leading to increased energy levels and a more positive outlook on life.
 Increased energy levels during the day may come full circle to promote better rest at night.

 Several studies have suggested that l-theanine may be beneficial for improving sleep quality and promoting relaxation.